svdoever/ampreactwithstorybook/README.md

 The pages generated should all be properly validated by [AMP HTML][amp] 💯

 ## Usage

+The easiest way to get started for development on Windows is to install [ConEmu](https://conemu.github.io/) (64 bit) and run the script ```start-dev.bat```.
+ConEmu is a Windows console emulator that supports tabs and screen splits.
+The script will start a ConEmu window with 4 tabs for: Nextjs, TypeScript compilation, Storybook and an interactive console window.

 All the usage and benefits of [Next.js][next] are available to `ampreact`.